-While the previously cited ACS data indicates some levels of industry-related employment within the targeted zip codes, significant numbers of resident survey respondents indicated no experience in four key occupation areas, as identified in Table 8.
+While the broad ACS data indicates some levels of industry-related employment, large numbers of resident survey respondents indicated no experience in four key occupation areas, as identified in Table 8.
 This emphasizes the importance of pre-employment training to prepare new workers and also upskilling opportunities to assist experienced entry-level workers advance and expand skillsets.
+Structured earn and learn employment opportunities such as registered apprenticeship, and CDOT's On-the-Job Trainee (OJT) classification can provide a framework for upskilling and for introducing employees with minimum experience into the industry in a safe and supportive structure.
+It should be noted that in administrative positions, residents indicated higher levels of experience at one to five years, or five years or more.
+This indicates professional service opportunities, including office positions, may attract more experienced candidates.